usr577/Sheepit-stats-WhatsApp-bot/README.md

 # Notes

-1. The Solution with the cookies isn't perfect and I will be workin on using just your username and password
+1. The Solution with the cookies isn't perfect and I will be working on implementing cookiehelper in the main.js file
 2. Feel free to share any bugs you may encounter